kensanata/phoebe/README.md

 - [URI::Escape](https://metacpan.org/pod/URI%3A%3AEscape)

 I'm going to be using `curl` and `openssl` in the ["Quickstart"](#quickstart) instructions, so you'll need those tools as well.
+And finally, when people download their data, the code calls `tar`.

 On Debian: